 Out of the four dives I went on in the Maldives, I personally loved Kadooma Thila for it colourful and vibrant underwater life.
 It is apparently the best dive site in the Maldives and has a visibility of over 30 meters.

 Guraidhoo Manta point was another one of my favorite dive points, for I witnessed many Manta rays and eagle rays near the cleaning stations coming up to clean their gills and skin from the smaller fishes.

 Also, there are many wreck diving opportunities available for advanced scuba divers.
 If you want your travels to be focussed on diving, then try out live boarding experiences in the Maldives.
 Spending days in the midst of the ocean, watching the dance of the waves, and resplendent fishes, is nothing short of a dream, ain’t it?

-Read on how to plan a trip to Maldives on a Budget on The Roving Heart.
+Read on how to plan a trip to the Maldives on a Budget on The Roving Heart.

 Lisa of Scuba Around The World talks about her diving experience in Dahab, Egypt in the pristine Red Sea.

 Dahab is a coastal town in the south-east of the Egyptian South Sinai peninsula.
 It lies on the Gulf of Aqaba, at the northern end of the Red Sea.
 Most dive sites in Dahab are easy to access shore dives that can be easily reached by car.
-With up to 30 different dive sites, the visibility that’s often over 20 to 30 meter, Dahab is rich in marine diversity.
+With up to 30 different dive sites, the visibility that’s often over 20 to 30 meters, Dahab is rich in marine diversity.
 Also, it has plenty to offer for both advanced and novice divers.
 Combine this with Bedouin hospitality, 365 days of sunshine and plenty of other activities and you’ve found a great spot for your next diving holiday.